HKUST-Aerial-Robotics/FUEL/README.md

 # FUEL

-**FUEL** is a hierarchical framework for **F**ast **U**AV **E**xp**L**oration.
+**FUEL** is a powerful framework for **F**ast **U**AV **E**xp**L**oration.
-It contains a Frontier Information Structure (FIS), which can be incrementally updated with the online built map and facilitate exploration planning in high frequency.
-Based on FIS, a hierarchical planner plans optimal global coverage paths, refine local viewpoints, and generates minimum-time local trajectories successively.
+Central to it is a Frontier Information Structure (FIS), which maintains crucial information for exploration planning incrementally along with the online built map.
+Based on the FIS, a hierarchical planner plans frontier coverage paths, refine local viewpoints, and generates minimum-time trajectories in sequence to explore unknown environment agilely and safely.
-Our method is demonstrated to complete challenging exploration tasks **3-8 times** faster than state-of-the-art approaches.
+Our method is demonstrated to complete challenging exploration tasks **3-8 times** faster than state-of-the-art approaches at the time of publication.

 __Authors__: [Boyu Zhou](http://boyuzhou.net) and [Shaojie Shen](http://uav.ust.hk/group/) from the [HUKST Aerial Robotics Group](http://uav.ust.hk/).